J-1 Visa Embedded Systems Engineer Jobs

 Confirm whether your J-1 category carries a home residency requirement

 Some Embedded Systems Engineers placed under government-funded or skills-list programs face a two-year home residency requirement after their exchange ends.
-Confirm this with your designated sponsor organization before accepting the host placement, since the requirement affects any future H-1B or green card path.
+Confirm this with your designated sponsor organization before accepting the host placement, since the requirement affects any future H-1B visa or green card path.

 Prepare for wage compliance questions from your designated sponsor